 If you're feeling thirsty, you're already dehydrated

-The fear of dehydration, arguably beaten up by sports drink manufacturers and bottled water companies, has well and truly taken hold, and not only among elite athletes.
-Seemingly everyone, from dog walkers and train commuters to window shoppers can be seen regularly topping up from their water bottle wherever they go.
+The fear of dehydration, arguably heightened by sports drink manufacturers and bottled water companies, has well and truly taken hold, and not only among elite athletes.
+Seemingly everyone, from dog walkers and train commuters to window shoppers, can be seen regularly topping up from their water bottle.

 Water helps with weight loss

-While it may seem that drinking a glass of water should make you feel fuller – and perhaps eat less – this doesn’t appear to be the case.
-Like other drinks, water appears to dodge hunger receptors and has no effect on satiety.
+It may seem that drinking a glass of water should make you feel fuller – and perhaps eat less – but this doesn't appear to be the case.
+Like other drinks, water appears to dodge hunger receptors and has no effect on appetite.
 However, if you add water to your food, it reduces the energy density and may help you feel fuller, eat less and lose weight.

-Studies have found that if rather than, say, a casserole accompanied by a glass of water, you eat the same ingredients as a soup, this is more filling and you’ll eat less at the next meal.
-So if you want to lose weight, consider making your dinner ingredients into a soup.
+As one example, studies have found that instead of a casserole accompanied by a glass of water, you could make the same ingredients in a soup, which is more filling so you'll eat less at the next meal.

-Drinking water will also help you lose weight if you drink it instead of juice and other sweet drinks, which contribute kilojoules but don’t reduce hunger.
+Drinking water will also help you lose weight if you drink it instead of juice and other sweet drinks, which contribute kilojoules to the body but don't reduce hunger.